talhakhan13/CIS-162-70/syllabus.md

 While a certain amount of consultation between students working on a project is encouraged, the work you submit must be your own.
 Do not create a difficult situation by representing someone else's work as your own.
 Make sure you cite your resources.
 For more information, consult the [Student Code](https://www.gvsu.edu/policies/category.htm?categoryId=2D0C8EF7-9959-9B01-959C403E725313F3), and the [College of Computing Guidelines for Academic Honesty](https://www.gvsu.edu/computing/academic-honesty-30.htm).

-## Classroom Activities / Attendance

-Attendance in class is required.
-We will use some lecture time to engage in peer instruction.
-You will work on group activities related to programming exercises.
-These group activities have shown to be effective at increasing student motivation, academic performance, and attendance.
-Some activities will be graded for the “In Class Activities” portion of your overall grade.

-Students learn best when attending class regularly.

 ## Midterm Exams

-You will take two midterm exams in-class during lab to demonstrate your understanding of key concepts and problem-solving skills.
+You will complete two midterm exams online, asynchronously.
+These exams are designed to assess your understanding of key concepts and your ability to apply problem-solving skills.
+Each exam will be available within a specified time window, and you must complete it by the posted deadline.

 ## Lab Exam